Samer-Alnajjar/reading-notes/Class401/Class401_02_Read.md

   14. **CI**, Continues Integration is a workflow to ensure everyone changes integrate to reduce bugs and conflicts.
   15. **CD**, Continues Delivery is the process of developing to release at any time.
   16. Continues Deployment, is the process of deploying new features immediately.
-  17. **Data Model**, is an abstract model that organizes elements of data and standardizes how they relate to one another and to the properties of real-world entities.